 Enrolling in French:

-- If you enter Lynchburg College directly from high school, and have had 2 or more years of French in high school, you may qualify for enrollment at the intermediate level if you wish to continue with French.
+- If you enter University of Lynchburg directly from high school, and have had 2 or more years of French in high school, you may qualify for enrollment at the intermediate level if you wish to continue with French.

 - If you enter at the 102 or 201 language level, you will be required to take the placement test to determine the level at which you should enter.